google-ai-edge/mediapipe/docs/solutions/pose.md

 # For image input
 >>> pose_landmarks, _ = pose_tracker.run(input_file='/path/to/input/file', output_file='/path/to/output/file')
 >>> pose_landmarks, annotated_image = pose_tracker.run(input_file='/path/to/file')
+# To print out the pose landmarks, you can simply do "print(pose_landmarks)".
+# However, the data points can be more accessible with the following approach.
+>>> [print('x is', data_point.x, 'y is', data_point.y, 'z is', data_point.z, 'visibility is', data_point.visibility) for data_point in pose_landmarks.landmark]

 # For live camera input
 # (Press Esc within the output image window to stop the run or let it self terminate after 30 seconds.)